Polygon (MATIC) wallet

 The same thing happens with Ethereum.
 Since everyone can build their own on and off-ramps on the network, it leads to congestion: nobody can ever pick up speed.

 Polygon takes away the need for many ramps and streamlines the transaction process.
-It provides a small number of strategically placed on- and off-ramps from surrounding highways to Ethereum.
-It also expedites the transaction process through packeting transactions, which moderates the traffic.
+It provides several strategically placed on- and off-ramps from surrounding highways to Ethereum.
+Packeting transactions also expedite the transaction process, which moderates the traffic.
 Polygon's value add is that it handles requests directly on non-Ethereum-specific queries, which helps reduce network usage.

-Polygon doesn't limit how many blockchains could be connected to Ethereum.
-That's why Polygon describes itself as the internet of blockchains.
+Polygon doesn't limit how many blockchains can be connected to Ethereum.
+That's why Polygon describes itself as the Internet of Blockchains.

 How Does Polygon Integrate Projects?

 Polygon is specifically designed to accommodate as many projects as needed.
-Generally speaking, Polygon supports 2 main types of Ethereum-compatible blockchain networks:
+Generally speaking, Polygon supports two main types of Ethereum-compatible blockchain networks:

 • Secured chains, or networks that use the security as a service model mentioned above